 The back of the cabin has the highest amount of engine noise, while the bathrooms at the front tend to be a hub of noise and commotion.
-Aim for a seat near the middle of the plane.
-If you want to avoid being bothered by seat-mates wanted to stand up, your best bet is a seat by the window.
+Aim for a seat near the middle of the plane, and if you want to avoid being bothered by seat-mates wanting to stand up, your best bet is a seat by the window.

 It’s much easier to ignore aggravating noise if you have something to focus on, so make sure you’ve packed a book, tablet or something else to play with while you fly.
 You’ll be amazed how fast the time will pass by while you’re busy playing Candy Crush.

 Some airlines even offer free movies and TV shows with a screen on the seat in front of you or through their mobile app.
 I always tell myself I’m going to try starting a new book or podcast when I fly, but I always end up watching a movie if I have the option.

 Disturbances often happen when flight attendants need to interrupt your sleep to ask you to lift your tray table or buckle your seat belt.
 Listen when they give their spiel and then make sure to follow instructions so they won’t need to wake you up and ask again.